jbowes/repl/content/one-sided-idempotence.md

 idempotence to otherwise non-idempotent HTTP methods (like `POST`) in REST APIs.
 We also touched on how many HTTP methods are inherently idempotent, like `DELETE`.
 But just how idempotent is it, in practice?

-NOTE: this post would be a good candiate for having code samples (in the form of http requests against Stripe APIs)

-- cover what makes delete idempotent
-  - even on a catastrophic failure on a subsequent delete, the resource remains deleted and so in the desired state.
-  - if you've ever seen a bug that caused a resource to be created on a failed delete, let me know on twitter; i'd love to hear about it!
+To recap, `DELETE` is an idempotent HTTP method because after the first request to delete a resource, a client can make any number of subsequent duplicate `DELETE` requests, and the resource will stay deleted.
+The end state on the server side stays the same, no matter how many `DELETE` requests it sees.
+Idempotent requests like `DELETE` have another interesting property: After that first request, failures, errors, and malformed or misinterpreted requests maintain the same state on the server side. *Side note: If you've ever seen a bug that caused a resource to be re-created on a failed delete, [let me know on twitter][jamestwitter].
+I'd love to hear about it.*

-- this is only about the server side, what about the client? the idempotent view is one sided
-- talk abouthow some clients return 200 with deleted content, or 204 with nothing. or 404 / 400 when already deleted
-  - what does stripe do?
-- cover ways the client could adapt, either to 2XX or 4XX responses.
-- include additional headers?
-  - best solution: 204 with optional header indicating prior deletion. why best?
-  - be nice to clients, incremental adoption
+"server side" is important here.
+Discussion of idempotence usually focuses on the server (or whoever holds the canonical state), glossing over its impact on the client; it's a one-sided view.
+The client is important too, particularly in distributed systems, where "the client" might be one of many hops between the server and a user.

+Idempotence, when paired with retries, provides resilience against failures in the network, etc. If a wire is tripped over when the server is responding `2XX` to a `DELETE`, but before the client reads that response (and the client eventually times out), then at some point, the client will retry the request.
+How the server responds to that second request will impact the complexity of the client's logic for handling replies, and may ultimately end up impacting what an end user sees.

+TODO: stripe example

+explain: extra logic for client

+explain: are you responding to the event, or the desired state?

+explain: why not both? respond to desired state, make sure return values work for this, additional header to indicate if change occurred.

-- Applies to PUT, too.
+applies to PUT, too

 [idemkey]: https://repl.ca/what-is-the-idempotency-key-header/ "What is the Idempotency-Key Header?"
+[jamestwitter]: https://twitter.com/jrbowes "James' twitter account"